Saleh Ali Saleh Nabhan: Activity

+Nabhan appeared in a video produced by al-Shabaab in 2008.
+He made a formal outreach to senior al Qaeda leaders in a video that was titled “A Word to the Ummah: From the Mujahid leader, Saleh Nabhan”.
+He took an oath of allegiance to bin Laden and al Qaeda on behalf of Shabaab, and he encouraged foreign fighters to come and train at camps controlled by Shabaab and engage in combat with Ethiopian forces, African Union peacekeepers, and the Transitional Federal Government.

 US and Israeli officials suspected a Somali group linked to al-Qaeda was responsible for the bombing and speculated that the suspects had smuggled the missiles into Kenya from Somalia.

 On 24 February 2006, the FBI added Saleh Ali Saleh Nabhan among three names to the Seeking Information – War on Terrorism list.
 With these three additions, as of 24 February 2006 the total count on the outstanding Seeking Information list stood at ten.

 Nabhan might have been protected in Somalia by the Islamic Courts Union prior to their ouster in late 2006.
 An American air gunship attack near Ras Kamboni on 7 January 2007 targeted al-Qaeda suspects, who might have included Nabhan.

 On 9 March 2007 the International Herald Tribune reported that someone connected with the 2002 Mombasa bombing had been apprehended, and speculated that it was Saleh Ali Saleh Nabhan.

 However it turned out to be Abdulmalik Mohammed, who was transferred to Guantanamo about a month later.